-Romania: Transenergo and Lukoil, RWE among the companies that have not purchased a sufficient number of green certificates20.
-May 2016. / SEE Energy News
+Romania: Transenergo and Lukoil, RWE among the companies that have not purchased a sufficient number of green certificates, SEE Energy News

 On the list published by ANRE there are 43 companies that did not meet the obligation to purchase certain number of green certificates.
 They are lacking 107,452 certificates in total for Q1 2016.

 Company Transenergo who failed to purchase 69,018 certificates for the first three months has the largest debt.
 Following it on the list is RWE Energie lacking 18,474 certificates.
 Lukoil Energy and Gas has a debt of 9,218 certificates, and Hunedoara 6,590.

 The suppliers will pay 120 euros per certificate they did not purchase, which is two times more than the maximum market price of green certificates, according to the decision of ANRE.